-- Our aim is that the Diploma in Professional Legal Practice comes to be regarded as the trademark of excellence ensuring that our students are not just employable but sought after by employers.
+Our aim is that the Glasgow Diploma comes to be regarded as the trademark of excellence, ensuring that you are not just employable but sought after by employers.

 - Business, ethics, finance and practice awareness.

 - Advanced civil litigation (incorporating advocacy, remedies, debates, proofs and appeals)

 - Family law (incorporating negotiation, mediation, collaboration and litigation)

 - Human rights (incorporating employment, asylum and immigration, legislative competence, children's hearing referrals)

 Students contemplating pursuing a career as an advocate at the Scottish Bar are able to take courses in International Private Law and/or Roman Law at no additional cost.
 These courses are compulsory entry requirements for the Faculty of Advocates.

 Priya Jhakra, 2014-15